-Executive compensation planning for 2015 began mid-year in 2014.
+Executive compensation planning for 2017 began mid-year in 2016.
 Our Compensation Committee commissioned Exequity, an independent compensation consultant, to perform a competitive analysis of our executive compensation practices (the "Compensation Study").
-Exequity's findings were considered by the Compensation Committee and by management in planning our 2015 executive compensation program.
-The Compensation Study utilized market data provided by Aon Hewitt pertaining to compensation paid to individuals occupying senior executive positions at Gartner's selected peer group of companies for executive compensation benchmarking purposes (the "Peer Group").
+Exequity's findings were considered by the Compensation Committee and by management in planning our 2017 executive compensation program.
+The Compensation Study utilized market data provided by Aon Hewitt pertaining to compensation paid to individuals occupying senior executive positions at Gartner's selected peer group of companies for executive compensation benchmarking purposes (the "Peer Group"), effective as of January 1, 2017.

 The Compensation Committee reviews the Peer Group annually to ensure comparability based on Gartner's operating characteristics, labor market relevance and defensibility.
-For 2015 executive compensation planning, the Peer Group comprised 17 publicly-traded high tech companies that resemble Gartner in size (in terms of revenues and number of employees), have a similar business model and with whom Gartner competes for executive talent.
-Gartner ranked in the 42^{nd} percentile for revenues and 46^{th} percentile for market cap, as compared to the Peer Group as follows:
+The 2017 competitive analysis compared Gartner's target compensation to the Peer Group.
+The Peer Group comprised 17 publicly-traded companies that resemble Gartner in size (in terms of revenues and number of employees), have a similar business model and with whom Gartner competes for executive talent.
+Gartner ranked at the 43rd percentile in revenues relative to the Peer Group.
+Peer Group companies included: